Openhab-Nodes/website/content/en/blog/help_out_with_documentation.md

 A project is only as good as its documentation.

-openHAB X is pretty solid when it comes to that.
+OHX is pretty solid when it comes to that.
 But there is always room for improvement.
 You encounter a spelling mistake or find a paragraph missleading or expressed in an unusual way?
 Improving a page, including blog posts, is always welcome.
 And it's pretty easy, too.<!--more-->New documents and blog posts are highly appreciated as well, of course.

 Documents are written in Markdown.
 It is a quite intuitive markup dialect and you will find a quick introduction in the next section of this post.